-- 20.1 Unless the disputing parties agree otherwise, a Tribunal shall hold an arbitration in the territory of a country that is a party to the New York Convention, selected in accordance with: - (a) the ICSID Additional Facility Rules if the arbitration is under those Rules or the ICSID Convention; or - (b) the UNCITRAL Arbitration Rules if the arbitration is under those Rules. - 20.2 Unless otherwise agreed by the disputing parties, the Tribunal may determine a place for meetings and hearings and the legal seat of arbitration.
+20.1 Unless the disputing parties agree otherwise, the Tribunal shall hold the arbitration in the territory of a country that is a party to the New York Convention, selected in accordance with:

+- a) the ICSID Additional Facility Rules if the arbitration is under those Rules or the ICSID Convention; or - b) the UNCITRAL Arbitration Rules if the arbitration is under those Rules.

+20.2 Unless otherwise agreed by the disputing parties, the Tribunal may determine the legal seat of arbitration.
 In doing so, the Tribunal shall take into consideration the convenience of the disputing parties and the arbitrators, the location of the subject matter, the proximity of the evidence, and give special consideration to the capital city of the Defending Party.